shopwareLabs/psh/README.md

                     |_|
 ```

+#### Overriding configuration file

+You can place a `.psh.yaml.override` inside your directory where the `.psh.yaml` is located to override the specific configurations.

 #### Description

 You can add a description to a script which will be printed when the command list will be displayed.